sanoop-dev-page/sanoop-dev-page.github.io/_posts/2023-01-19-why-declare-p-sequencer.md

 author: sanoop
 ---

 The `m_sequencer` handle, belonging to a sequence is of base class type of the customized sequencer.
-So If we would like to access the properties of the customized sequencer, we need to cast the `m_sequencer` to the `p_sequencer` by using
+So If we would like to access the properties of the customized sequencer, we need to cast the `m_sequencer` to the `p_sequencer`  using
 ```verilog
 `uvm_declare_p_sequencer(<custom_seqr's_name>)
 ```